Parenting a gay or lesbian child

 scenarios -- or probably some we haven't thought of.
 All of these are normal reactions.
 Most likely you will experience more than one:

 - Denial: A parent may believe that the

 child is really heterosexual, but is just going through a

-- Acceptance: A parent may readily accept
+- Acceptance: A parent may have already accepted

 a child's homosexuality because they have seen signs in the

 past and have long suspected that their child is gay.

 - Concern for their child: They may have

 concerns over the homophobic reactions that others may have